WireMock-Net/WireMockInspector/README.md

 ## Features
 - Presents a list of requests received by `WireMock` server.
 - Combines request data with associated mapping.
+- Presents a list of all available mappings with the definition

 ![](wiremock_basic_features.gif)